-‘Most Beautiful Girl In The World’ Thylane Blondeau Shows Off Flexibility & Abs In Triple-Photo Update
+‘Most Beautiful Girl In The World’ Thylane Blondeau Shows Off Flexibility & Abs In Triple Photo Update

 “My pretty idol, you are gorgeous,” another raved.

-“I love so much ur sunglasses,” one more chimed in with a series of red heart emoji.
+“I love so much ur sunglasses,” a third admirer chimed in, adding a series of red heart emoji.

-A few weeks ago, The Inquisitr shared that the model sizzled in another stunning post, this time one that was makeup-free.
-In the image, Blondeau sat outside and looked directly into the camera.
+A few weeks ago, The Inquisitr shared that Blondeau sizzled in another stunning post, this time opting to go makeup-free.
+In the image, the model sat outside and looked directly into the camera.
 She wore her long, brunette tresses slicked back behind her ears while she rested one hand against her head and the other across her lap.
-The bombshell went makeup-free in the photo while proving that she is just as beautiful without any makeup as she is with a face full of it.
+The bombshell went all-natural in the photo while proving that she is just as beautiful without any makeup as she is with a face full of it.

 Plain and simple — Thylane is absolutely stunning.